tylerneylon/small_notes/mind_model/mind_model.md

 but I'm personally more interested in the positive argument I'll present afterwards.

-Next I'll give a caricature of a back-and-forth discussion about subjective experience.
-I'll present two sides, Nagel's begin *anti-strong-AI* (arguing that no software can have the same subjective experiences as humans), and the other side being *pro-strong-AI*.
+I'll give a caricature of a back-and-forth discussion about subjective experience.
+I'll present two sides, Nagel's being *anti-strong-AI* (arguing that no software can have the same subjective experiences as humans), and the other side being *pro-strong-AI*.